 When done correctly, salads can be impressive and delicious.
 We have some favorites up our sleeve.
 These include a Japanese potato salad, ramen noodle salad, kani salad, and this viral Green goddess salad.

-Why is it called green goddess salad?
+What is a green goddess salad?

 While the green goddess salad became widely popular on TikTok last year, it has actually been around for over a century.